 Understand your income needs

 If you’re retired, your superannuation returns don’t exist in a bubble.
 For most people they’re part of a broader income stream that might include the Age Pension, other investments and perhaps some part-time work.
 How all those elements fit together and how much money you need to maintain your lifestyle varies from person to person.

 One thing you need to keep in mind is drawdown rates.
 This is the minimum amount that you need to withdraw every year if you have an account-based pension.
-Annual drawdown rates were halved in March (from 4% to 2%) because of the coronavirus impact on investments.
+Annual drawdown rates were halved in March 2020 (from 4% to 2%) because of the coronavirus impact on investments.
 In other words, the amount of money that you have to withdraw from your super pension account balance every year was cut in half.
-The new drawdown rates will apply in the 2019/2020 financial year and 2020/2021 financial year.
+The new drawdown rates have been extended for the 2021/22 financial year.